vidhya03/demo/md/text.md

+Trying to add codemirror for syntax higlight for markdown

 ![Showdown][sd-logo]

 Showdown is a Javascript Markdown to HTML converter, based on the original works by John Gruber.
 It can be used client side (in the browser) or server side (with Node or io).